-The most controversial portion of the Patient Protection and Affordable Care Act ("Obamacare") is the individual health care mandate--the requirement that most legal residents of the United States have at least minimal health insurance coverage by 2014.
-Individuals who can afford health insurance coverage and are not otherwise exempt, must either purchase minimum essential health coverage, or pay a penalty to the IRS with their tax returns.
+The most controversial portion of the Patient Protection and Affordable Care Act ("Obamacare") is the individual health care mandate--the requirement that most legal residents of the United States have at least minimal health insurance coverage.
+Starting in 2014, individuals who can afford health insurance coverage and are not otherwise exempt, must either purchase minimum essential health coverage, or pay a penalty to the IRS with their tax returns.

 The purpose of the penalty is to discourage people from waiting until they get sick to purchase health insurance.
 This is something they will be able to do because Obamacare does not allow health insurers to refuse to insure people with preexisting conditions.
 The penalty only applies to taxpayers who can afford insurance but do not purchase it.

-The exact amount of the tax penalty is based on household income above the level at which an uninsured individual is required to file a tax return--currently $9,500 per person and $19,000 per couple.
+The exact amount of the tax penalty is based on household income above the level at which an uninsured individual is required to file a tax return.
 This penalty is scheduled to be phased in over the next several years as follows:

 The penalty for children is half the amount for adults and an overall cap will apply to family payments.
 This cap will be three times the amount of the per-person penalty, regardless of how many people are in the family.
-Thus, the cap is $285 in 2014 but rises to $2,085 in 2016, after which point it is indexed to inflation.
+Thus, the cap was $285 in 2014 but rises to $2,085 in 2016, after which point it will be indexed to inflation.
 Moreover, the total penalty can never be more than the cost of a minimal "bronze" heath insurance plan that can be purchased through a state health insurance exchange.
-The CBO estimates that these policies will cost $4,500-$5,000 per person and $12,000-$12,500 per family in 2016, with the costs rising thereafter.
+The CBO estimates that these policies will cost $4,500-$5,000 per person and $12,000-$12,500 per family in 2015, with the costs rising thereafter.

 All in all, for most people the penalty will be less than the cost of obtaining health insurance.